-So we decided if we had to endure this, we would stay and extra day and go and enjoy the beach, 40 km away.
+So we decided if we had to endure this, we would stay an extra day and go and enjoy the beach, 40 km away.

 Our rider was lovely.
 Explorason had a riding lesson, and we had a bit of fun.

-On arrival to the taxi, it is so ancient.
-I am thinking 1940’s.
+On arrival at the taxi, it is so ancient.
+I am thinking the 1940’s.

 $1 gets us a 40 km ride over the bumpiest road ever to Gibara.

-It is a bit of a ghost town – certainly off the tourist zone.
+It is a bit of a ghost town – certainly of the tourist zone.

 We get to the fort and have a great time having fun lifting the draw-bridge.

-We then walk to the town hill and to the look-out.
+We then walk to the town hall and to the lookout.

-Here the restaurants and buildings are deserted, nut a few tourist stands remain selling ornaments.
+Here the restaurants and buildings are deserted, but a few tourist stands remain selling ornaments.

-Our new “friend” wants his photo graph with us.
+Our new “friend” wants his photo with us.

-He also tells us there is agree replace to eat nearby.
+He also tells us there is a great eat-out nearby.